 What Causes Hair Thinning In Men And Women?

 Several conditions can trigger hair thinning so finding the exact reason can be somewhat challenging.
 Here we have discussed the most common causes –

 - Stress: The kind of stressful life that we live, it is no wonder that it has such adverse effects on our hair.
 More than mental stress it is the physical stress that causes thinning of hair.
 Stress can lead to different types of hair loss.

 - Genes: Have you noticed either of your parents suffering from hair loss?
 If yes, then the chances of you facing the same issue are high.
-Your genes are one of the major causes of thinning crown.
+Your genes are one of the major causes of the thinning crown.

 - Medications: Are you taking any prescription drugs?
 Researchers have found that there are certain medications such as birth control pills and anti-epileptic medicines, which lists hair loss and thinning of hair as their side effects.

 - Anaemia: Essential minerals and nutrients help to maintain healthy hair.
 Anaemia occurs due to low haemoglobin content in the blood, and this health condition may cause hair loss.
 Anaemia may be due to either iron or a Vitamin B12 deficiency.

 - Weight Loss: A sudden and drastic weight loss can adversely affect your health and may lead to hair loss.

 - Hair Products: Over-use of various hair products such as styling gels, hair sprays, straighteners, curling irons, hair colours, etc., are all responsible for damaging the texture and strength of your hair and may cause easy breakage of hair.

 - Radiation Therapy: Treatment of certain cancers involves the use of radiation therapy that makes the hair go thin and even fall off eventually.
-Such form of hair loss may be challenging to treat in most cases.
+Such a form of hair loss may be challenging to treat in most cases.

 - Excessive Hairstyles: Opting for tight hairstyles can cause additional traction on the hair roots and lead to hair fall and hair thinning.